What is a Defined Benefit Pension Scheme

 How Long Does a Defined Benefit Pension Transfer Typically Take?

-Your UK pension provider, for example, must seek additional paperwork and confirm that you have acquired useful advice from an FCA-regulated advisor.
+Your UK pension provider, for example, must confirm that you have acquired regulated advice from an FCA-regulated adviser with Pension Transfer Specialist permissions, and then will start their due diligence process to verify that you are making an informed decision, and to make sure that you are not being scammed.
 But, again, all of these long processes are primarily constructed to protect you and your assets from pension scams.

 Should I Transfer My Final Salary Pension?

 Reasons to Potentially Transfer Your Final Salary Pension

 As circumstances change, you may want to explore transferring your Final Salary Pension.
 Defined contribution and SIPP pension schemes have several advantages and may help you achieve your retirement goals better than staying in your DB Scheme will.